 Tankless gas hot water has been around for generations, but it still seems magical.
 Without a visible power point or heating element in sight regular water is transformed into an endless supply of hot water.
 Here’s how a tankless water heater works in summary.

 - Cold water flows into the water heater when a hot water tap is opened inside your home.

 - The water flow is detected by a sensor that ignites the gas burner, to heat the water in the heat exchanger.

 - The water typically follows a serpentine pattern through the heat exchanger, absorbing as much heat as possible.

 - An electronic control unit modulates the gas burner to maintain a set water temperature.

 With a continuous hot water system, bacterial growth is not an issue and water temperature is easily and immediately controlled and adjusted.
 See all the details on:

 Combustion Efficiency & Star Ratings

+Star ratings encapsulate both a start-up heat up factor for each appliance and combustion efficiency.
+As a result, combustion efficiency for each star rating can vary a bit.
 However, if we look at combustion efficiency in isolation, it does make it a bit easier to understand what it all means.

 4 Star = 73%